 It was easy to sew, albeit a bit slippery and due to its loosely woven hand, it was somewhat stretchy.
 Not as a knit would be but the fibres had some elasticity and the synthetic nature of the fabric had a slipperiness that was at times a challenge and at other times, a benefit.

 In this sample, I cut three strips of the upholstery fabric.
-I didn’t bother to measure the fabric nor did I waste time trying to stay totally on the grain of the warp/weft.
-Instead, I cut freehand which allowed some of the threads to be cut at irregular intervals which I knew would unravel in the braiding.
 It wasn’t easy to keep the braided surface tidy and organized so instead, I just let the fabric do what it wanted to.
-Upon completion of the braid, I found that the irregularity of the braid paired with the unravelling threads worked together in a way that I liked.
-Especially given my preference for symmetry and balance, the organic behaviour of the braid was very appealing.
+Upon completion of the braid, I found that the irregularity of the braid paired with the unravelling threads worked together.

 With the completed braid, I decided to use it as part of a larger final sample.
 I stitched four buttonholes in the fabric square through which the braid would be threaded.
 The buttonholes were straightforward to sew and the braid threaded through with ease.
 I like the results of the interaction between the bulk and irregularity of the braid with the smoother, more organized appearance of the visible warp and weft of the flat(ish) upholstery fabric.